EqualExperts/dbt-unit-testing/README.md

   {% endcall %}

 ```
-It creates a scenario with a single user with two orders and two payments that we use to ensure the calculation is right with the following expectation:
+It creates a scenario with a single user with two orders and two payments that we use to ensure the calculation is correct with the following expectation:

 ```jinja